Policy Window — full-context AI-assistant guide

 - Both approval paths recorded as ApprovalDecision rows with named human reviewer

-- Final editorial approval (always human)
+- Final editorial approval of catalog data + coverage classifications (always human)

 - Legal-advice statements (never produced; §7.4)